Doing nothing is easy. It always has been.

 Sitting down to turn on the TV, procrastinating at work, taking a longer break than you really need, spending a day trying to find the “perfect” pen, handing a task off to somebody else, putting off opening that book until tomorrow, anybody can do those things.

 Taking action, that’s hard.
-But it’s the acts you take – putting the pen to the paper, opening up that book, grinding down and doing the work you know that needs to be done, even when you really don’t want to – that’s what makes you different.
+But the acts you take – putting the pen to the paper, opening up that book, grinding down and doing the work you know that needs to be done, even when you really don’t want to – are what easily sets those with creative motivations apart from everyone else.
+It’s the act of taking action makes you different.

 As a creator, it’s the actions we take that define us.
 An artist isn’t an artist until she’s put the pen or brush to the canvas.
-A writer can never be a writer until they’ve written something somebody else has read.
+A writer can never be a writer until they’ve written something.

 And the work isn’t going to be easy or fun.
 In-fact: more often than not it will be daunting and occasionally painful.